mgonline86/Islamic-Finder-App/README.md

 to add it to google calendar

 1- settings

 2- add calender (from left panel)

 3- creat new calender

 4- name the calendar , then creat it

 5- import & export (from the left calendar)

 6- select the previously named calender

 7- import the csv generated file

 to remove the calender ( in case of any error )

-1- just remove the created calender or hide it
+- just remove the created calender or hide it

+- or from android device ( open the android calender that syncronised with gogle calender and use the attached video method